-Of course, life doesn’t have to mimic art.
-A home renovation can run like a well-oiled machine.
-While not every renovation expert performs his work in the same order, most follow a similar course.
-They don’t close walls and paint, and then remember–oops–that they forgot to add a new plumbing stack, which would require reopening walls.
+Some home renovations can run like a well-oiled machine.
+While not every renovation works in the exact same order, most follow a similar course.
+For example, you don’t want to close walls and paint, only to realize you need to add a new plumbing stack that requires going behind the wall again.

-So if you’re wondering what the steps are in a renovation, read this 12-step recipe for remodeling success!
+So if you’re wondering what the steps are in a renovation, here are 10 common steps to consider.

 Typically required in many municipalities, permits can also be critical to helping avoid having to redo work.
-Make sure your contractor checks your municipality’s latest regulations, since inspection rules change, and they vary in different locations, says Chicago interior designer Leslie Markman-Stern at Leslie M. Stern Design, LTD.
+Make sure your contractor checks your municipality’s latest regulations, since inspection rules change and vary in different locations, says Leslie Markman-Stern at Leslie M. Stern Design, LTD.

-Once all your materials arrive at the job site and have been inspected, it’s demolition time, says Alabama-based kitchen and bath designer Debe Robinson.
-If space is being added, then framing takes place; if walls within are being moved, it’s time to install any new windows and doors, says Better Homes and Gardens.
+Once all your materials arrive at the job site and have been inspected, it’s demolition time, says Debe Robinson at Kitchen Expressions Inc. If space is being added, then framing generally takes place.
+If walls within are being moved, it may be a good time to potentially install any new windows and doors, says Better Homes and Gardens.

-It’s time for critical work behind walls, below floors, and above ceilings — plumbing, electrical (including housings), heating and air conditioning rough-ins, sound-baffling, insulation, and any subfloors.
-Greenwich’s Schoenberg likes a plumber to go first, followed by HVAC and electric pros.
-Next, patch, tape, and drywall for smooth exterior surfaces.
-“You don’t want to sand walls over a new granite countertop,” says Chicago’s Markman-Stern.
+Generally, this is the time for critical work behind walls, below floors, and above ceilings — plumbing, electrical, heating and air conditioning rough-ins, subfloors, and insulation, says Better Homes and Gardens.
+Schoenberg likes a plumber to go first, followed by heating and air conditioning and then electrical.
+Next, patch, hang drywall, tape and sand for smooth exterior surfaces.
+“You don’t want to sand walls over a new granite countertop,” says Markman-Stern.

-Some contractors like to install flooring, while others start this step with priming and then painting a first coat before the room is put back further (to avoid paint getting on new purchases).
+Some contractors may want to install flooring, while others start this step with priming and then painting a first coat before the floor is installed (to help prevent paint getting on new flooring).

 Now that walls and floors are in, the room begins to resemble its finished state.
-Typically, cabinets are installed next, with uppers going in before lower ones, says Tom Segal, a principal of Kaufman Segal Design in Chicago.
-Templates are made for countertops with cutouts positioned for appliances, such as sinks.
-Faucets and recessed can trims are installed, and then other appliances.
+Typically, cabinets are installed next, with uppers going in before lower ones, says Tom Segal at Kaufman Segal Design.
+Templates are made for countertops with cutouts positioned for appliances and sinks.
+Faucets and recessed can trims are installed prior to the appliances.

-It’s time to add those last details and decorations — final painting and papering, backsplashes, floor sealing, light fixtures, hardware, and any other touch-ups by pros or you.
+It’s time to add those last details and decorations — final painting and papering, backsplashes, floor sealing, light fixtures, hardware and any other touch-ups.